 - Insomnia or excessive sleeping

 Like other personal injury cases, the success of a brain injury claim depends on several factors.
 As the person bringing the claim (known as the “plaintiff”), you have the burden of proof.
-This means you are the one responsible for proving that the other person or party (known as the “defendant”) is liable for your injuries and damages.
+This means you must prove that the other person or party (known as the “defendant”) is liable for your damages.